AleksanderVEriksen/Text_to_image/readme.md

 ![Architecture of the UNET](model_diagram_Mermaid.png "Mermaid image of model architecture")

+UNet variants (`UNET`, `BasicUNet`) with:

+- Sinusoidal time embeddings + MLP fusion.
+- Label embeddings with classifier‑free dropout during training.
+- Decoder uses upsample + 1×1 conv (instead of transposed conv) to reduce checkerboard artifacts.
+- Classifier‑free guidance is applied in the sampler (not inside `forward()`), mixing conditional and unconditional predictions externally.
+- AMP support and EMA weights used for validation/sampling to improve sample quality.

 ## PyTorch with CUDA

 Training uses PyTorch, mixed precision (AMP), optional EMA weights, and a DDPM noise scheduler.